prettyflyforabeeguy/Arbibot/README.md

 <a href=https://crex24.com>https://crex24.com</a><br>
 <a href=https://xeggex.com/>https://xeggex.com</a><br>
 This key and secret will need to be added to your config/creds.json (see example below)<br>
 It's important to know your API keys will have transaction limits and should not be abused.
-So be mindful how often you're instructing the bot to query prices.<br>
+So be mindful of how often you're instructing the bot to query prices.<br>
 <br>
 <b>config/config.json example:</b><br>
 You will need to create a config.json file in the config folder using the example below.<br>